 In a recent article we featured from REAL Trends, what most real estate professionals struggle with is what to look for in their systems when you don’t just need data storage, but data intelligence.
 So we’ve researched five top things we think you should care about having in your real estate CRM.
-These tips are intended to give you a base checklist of industry standards you should be looking for.
+These tips for selecting a real estate CRM are intended to give you a base checklist of industry standards you should be looking for.

 A recent article on Firmology outlined that utilising your hard-earned data is the trickiest part of any CRM strategy.
 The article expounded that, Cloud-based computing solutions have low overheads, allowing you to dedicate more time and financial resources to actioning your data insights, instead of to the data collection itself.